 1 foot of 14 gauge round brass wire hard

 2 feet of 18 gauge round copper wire soft

 Sketchbook or paper to draw on

 Scissors (basic for cutting paper)

 Midway through the term you will need:

-One small plastic baggy or containers to keep solder in and labeled
+Three small plastic Baggies or containers to keep solder in